Jaynes–Cummings model: Collapse and revival of probabilities

 The collapse can be easily understood as a consequence of destructive interference between the different frequency components as they de-phase and begin to destructively interfere over time.
 However, the fact that the frequencies have a discrete spectrum leads to another interesting result in the longer time regime; in that case, the periodic nature of the slowly varying double exponential predicts that there should also be a revival of probability at time:

 The revival of probability is due to the re-phasing of the various discrete frequencies.
 If the field were classical, the frequencies would have a continuous spectrum, and such re-phasing could never occur within a finite time.

 A plot of the probability to find an atom initially in the ground state to have transitioned to the excited state after interacting with a cavity prepared a in a coherent state vs. the unit-less parameter $gt = \Omega t /2$ is shown to the right.
 Note the initial collapse followed by the clear revival at longer times.

 Collapses and revivals of quantum oscillations

+When the field is initially prepared in a coherent state, the Jaynes–Cummings model predicts collapse and revival of the atomic inversion.
+Initially, coherent Rabi oscillations decay due to interference among different photon-number components, but at later times the oscillations periodically revive.
+This nonclassical effect has no counterpart in semiclassical radiation theory and is regarded as one of the most distinctive predictions of the model.

 This plot of quantum oscillations of atomic inversion—for quadratic scaled detuning parameter $a = (\delta/2g)^2 = 40$, where $\delta$ is the detuning parameter—was built on the basis of formulas obtained by A.A.
 Karatsuba and E.A.
 Karatsuba.